 Calligraphic letters

-The template also uses the Euler font for calligraphic letters in math.
+The template uses the Euler font as well for calligraphic letters in math.
 These calligraphic letters fit well with the other fonts and are very readable.
 The calligraphic letters are produced with the \mathcal{} command.

 Blackboard-bold letters

 The template uses the Fourier font as blackboard-bold font.
 It is cleaner than the default blackboard-bold font as it does not have serif.
-And it is slightly thicker than the default font so it matches well with Source Serif Pro and the Euler letters.
+And it is slightly thicker than the default font so it matches the thickness of the Source Serif Pro and Euler letters.
 The blackboard-bold letters are produced with the \mathbb{} command.

 Bold characters

-In the template, it is possible to bold any mathematical character (except blackboard-bold letters).
+In the template, it is possible to bold any mathematical character, except blackboard-bold letters.
 This can be done using the \bm{} command in math.

 Mathematical symbols